ashishb/dotfiles/README.md

 vim -c VundleUpdate`
 ```

-Note: My GNU/Linux setup script is definitely stale since I have not using GNU/Linux for a while.
+Note: My GNU/Linux setup script is stale since I have not using GNU/Linux for a while.